Johnz86/DotnetMinimalApi/templates/README.md

 ```
 dotnet new --install .
 dotnet new --list
-dotnet new miniapihello -o SliceFeature
+dotnet new miniapihello -o HelloFeature
-dotnet new miniapitodo -o SliceFeature
+dotnet new miniapitodo -o TodoFeature
 dotnet new --uninstall .
 ```